keboola/connection-docs/tutorial/ad-hoc/index.md

 ![Screenshot - Sandbox Result](/tutorial/ad-hoc/sandbox-2.png)

 ## Adding libraries
-So, you can play with U.S unemployment data extracted from Google BigQuery (or any other data extracted in any other way).
-How about EU unemployment data?
-These are available from [Eurostat](http://ec.europa.eu/eurostat).
+Now, when you can play with the U.S unemployment data extracted from Google BigQuery (or any other data extracted in any other way), what about the EU unemployment data?
+They are available from [Eurostat](http://ec.europa.eu/eurostat).
 The unemployment dataset is [`tgs00010`](http://ec.europa.eu/eurostat/tgm/table.do?tab=table&init=1&language=en&pcode=tgs00010&plugin=1).
-There is a number of ways to get the data from Eurostat -- e.g. so you can download them in TSV or XLS format.
+There is a number of ways to get the data from Eurostat -- e.g. you can download them in TSV or XLS format.
 But what if you wanted to avoid downloading the (possibly) lengthy data to your hard drive?
 Eurostat provides a
 [REST API](http://ec.europa.eu/eurostat/web/json-and-unicode-web-services/about-this-service)
 for downloading the data.
-This could be processed using our [Generic Extractor](/extractors/other/generic/) but the data are provided in [JSON-stat](https://json-stat.org/) format which contains tables encoded using the [row-major](https://en.wikipedia.org/wiki/Row-_and_column-major_order) method.
-It is possible to import them to KBC, but we would have to do additional processing to obtain plain tables.
+This could be processed using our [Generic Extractor](/extractors/other/generic/), but the data are provided in [JSON-stat](https://json-stat.org/) format, which contains tables encoded using the [row-major](https://en.wikipedia.org/wiki/Row-_and_column-major_order) method.
+Even though it is possible to import them to KBC, we would have to do additional processing to obtain plain tables.

 Let's not waste time and use a tool designed for that -- [pyjstat](https://pypi.python.org/pypi/pyjstat/). pyjstat is a python library which can read
 JSON-stat data directly into a [Pandas data frame](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html).
-Although this is library is not installed by default in the Jupyter Sandbox environment, nothing prevents us from installing it.
+Although this library is not installed by default in the Jupyter Sandbox environment, nothing prevents us from installing it.

 ### Working with Custom Libraries
 You can use the following code to download the desired data from Eurostat: